The Welland Canal Fallen Workers Speaker Series continues at 7pm on Tuesday, April 25th with:

-is proud to announce a new speaker series beginning this Fall.
-This series, taking place the last Tuesday of every month running September to April, focuses on the Welland Canal Fallen Workers.
-These talks are in conjunction with the development and construction of a Fallen Workers Memorial which will be unveiled in late summer 2017 and will be located adjacent to Lock 3 in St. Catharines.
+This series of talks is in conjunction with the development and construction of a Fallen Workers Memorial which will be unveiled in late summer 2017 and will be located adjacent to Lock 3 in St. Catharines.

 This talk will take place at 7:00pm in the Community Room of Civic Square, located at 60 East Main Street in Welland.
-Upcoming topics are as follows:
+The next – and final – topic is:

 Tuesday, May 30: Helmet Diving from the Past by Mike Babiski.